sanjay-dilip/letterboxd-sentiment-api/README.md

-# 🎬 Letterboxd Movie Sentiment API – Baseline, DistilBERT, Weak Labels, Manual Evaluation, FastAPI
+# 🎬 Letterboxd Movie Sentiment API

+This project builds a sentiment system for Letterboxd reviews.
+The goal is to handle messy, sarcastic, emotional reviews and still predict whether the writer felt positive or negative about a movie.
+The project covers data cleaning, handling weak labels, two models, a small human-evaluation set, and a FastAPI backend.

 ##  📌 Overview

-This project builds a sentiment analysis system for Letterboxd movie reviews.
-Letterboxd reviews are messy, sarcastic, emotional, and often don’t match the star rating.
-The goal is to build a full NLP pipeline that predicts whether a movie review is positive or negative, even when labels are noisy.

-People review movies in many different ways, and simple rules aren’t enough.
-A good sentiment model should understand:
-- how a review is written
-- what opinion the user expresses
-- how to deal with slang, jokes, and sarcasm
+Letterboxd reviews are not straightforward.
+People joke, use slang, flip meanings, and sometimes the star rating doesn’t match the text.
+The whole point of this project is to see how far we can get with:

-- how to handle weak labels like star ratings
+- weak labels from star ratings

-This project brings all these ideas together.
-It uses a scraped Letterboxd dataset and includes:
-- a data cleaning pipeline
-- strict weak-label generation
-- a baseline TF-IDF + Logistic Regression model
+- a simple baseline model
-- a transformer model (DistilBERT)
+- a transformer fine-tuned on this dataset
-- external pretraining on SST-2
-- a manual evaluation set
+- a small set of human-labelled samples
-- a FastAPI backend
+- an API that serves the predictions

+The pipeline puts everything together from raw data to an actual service you can hit with a request.

 ## 🗂️ Data

-Source: A CSV of scraped Letterboxd reviews.

-Fields include:
+The dataset is a scraped collection of Letterboxd reviews with fields such as:

-- Movie name
+- movie name
-- Release year
+- release year
-- Review text
+- review text
-- Reviewer name
+- reviewer name
-- Broken Unicode star ratings
+- broken Unicode star ratings
-- Review date
+- review date
-- Like and comment counts
+- like and comment counts

-After cleaning, the dataset produces:
+After cleaning, the processed dataset includes:

 - numeric star ratings
 - clean review text
-- loose 3-class sentiment (pos/neu/neg)
+- loose 3-class sentiment
-- strict binary sentiment (pos/neg)
+- strict binary sentiment
 - ~3500 total reviews
-- ~514 strict weak-labelled reviews
+- ~514 strict weak-labeled reviews
-- 49 human-labelled samples for real evaluation
+- 49 manually labeled samples for evaluation

-All processed files are saved in `data/processed/`.
+Processed files live in `data/processed/`.

-## 🔧 Data Pipeline (src/preprocess + src/prepare_data)
+## 🔧 Data Pipeline

-The pipeline handles all preparation stages:
+The pipeline handles the full prep flow:

-- Load the raw reviews
+- load raw reviews
-- Fix corrupted Unicode star ratings
+- fix corrupted star rating characters
-- Convert stars to numeric ratings
+- convert stars to numbers
-- Create strict binary labels
+- build strict binary labels
-- Clean the review text
+- clean the review text
-- Parse dates
+- parse dates
-- Filter rows with missing review text
+- remove unusable rows
-- Save the cleaned dataset into `data/processed/`
+- save final data into data/processed

-This keeps everything reproducible and keeps notebooks and training scripts clean.
+This keeps the rest of the project neat and reproducible.

-## 🔎 Notebooks Breakdown
+## 📒 Notebooks

 ### 1. EDA

-Explores the cleaned dataset:
+Looks at:
-- rating distribution
+- rating spread
-- strict label distribution
+- strict label balance
 - review length patterns
+- sample reviews
-- check for corrupted characters
+- checks for any strange characters
-- sample review inspection

 ### 2. Baseline Model Training

-Runs a simple baseline:
+Covers:
-- loads strict binary labels
+- loading strict labels
-- filters concise reviews
+- basic balancing
-- balances classes
+- TF-IDF vectorization
-- trains TF-IDF + Logistic Regression
+- Logistic Regression training
-- prints validation accuracy
+- simple validation
-- saves model and vectorizer

-This acts as the baseline sentiment classifier.
+The baseline is used as a reference point for the transformer.

-## 🤖 Baseline and Transformer Models
+## 🤖 Models

 ### Baseline: TF-IDF + Logistic Regression

-The baseline code:
-- loads the cleaned dataset
+This model:
-- filters by strict labels
+- uses strict binary labels
-- balances positive and negative
-- vectorises text
+- vectorizes text with TF-IDF
-- trains Logistic Regression
+- trains a Logistic Regression classifier
-- evaluates on a validation split
-- exposes a predict function for the API

-Baseline accuracy on human-labelled samples is about 39%.
+- gives ~39% accuracy on the manual evaluation set

+Not great, but it shows how noisy weak labels really are.

 ### DistilBERT Transformer Model

-The transformer training includes two stages:

-**Stage 1: External Pretraining (SST-2)**
-Improves the model by teaching it real sentiment before applying it to noisy Letterboxd data.

-**Stage 2: Fine-tuning on Letterboxd**
-Uses strict labels to adapt the model to the domain.

-**The model:**
+Training happens in two steps:

+**1. External pretraining on SST-2**
+**2.Fine-tuning on Letterboxd strict labels**

+The model:
-- tokenises the reviews
+- tokenises review text
 - trains for 3 epochs
 - runs on CPU
-- saves model + tokeniser into `models/distilbert/`
+- saves weights and tokeniser
-- integrates with the API

-DistilBERT accuracy on human-labelled samples is about 45%, better than the baseline.
+It reaches ~45% accuracy on the manually labelled set.
+Better than the baseline, but still challenged by neutral, sarcastic, and domain-specific language.

 ## 🧪 Manual Evaluation

-Since star ratings are weak labels, the project includes a small gold-standard test set.

-**Steps:**
-- Sample 150 strict-label reviews
-- Manually label 50 reviews with real sentiment
-- Evaluate both models on these true labels

-**Results:**
+Weak labels only go so far.
+To get a realistic view, a small set of review texts (49 samples) was labeled by hand.

+Results:
-- Baseline: ~39% accuracy
+- Baseline: ~39%
-- DistilBERT: ~45% accuracy
+- DistilBERT: ~45%

-Neutral reviews are hard because the models were trained only on positive and negative, but this highlights the difference between weak labels and true sentiment.
+This difference highlights where transformers help and where weak labels fall short.

 ## 🌐 FastAPI Service

-The FastAPI backend exposes:
+The API exposes a few routes:

 ### /health
 Quick check that the API is running.